dannymoon/Yang-s_Resume/docs/index.md

 - Idaho Steel/Currency Exchange Forecast – Used Power BI and R to make live dashboard for Euro and USD currency exchange.

 ## Experience
+### Operation Analyst
 `January 2020 – September 2020`
-__The Church of Jesus Christ of Latter Day Saint - Operation Analyst__, Salt Lake City, UT
+__The Church of Jesus Christ of Latter Day Saint__, Salt Lake City, UT

-- Worked on novel methods for soil sampling to reduce laboratory measurements
+- Worked on novel methods for soil sampling to reduce laboratory measurements.
-- •	Enhanced a validator of Chinese family history record from multiple vendors resulting in increased quantity by 125% and decreased quality errors by 80%.
+- Enhanced a validator of Chinese family history record from multiple vendors resulting in increased quantity by 125% and decreased quality errors by 80%.

-### Data Science Lead

-`April 2027 - June 2027`
-__Westmark Credit Union__, Consultant

-- Developed a predicted model to support Westmark in custumer conversion from dealer loans.
-- Used R and Python to build a machine learning model using CatBoost in Python and the Tidyverse for data visualization and munging.
-- Improved previous model development to over 85% balanced accuracy.
-Expect model to be implemented in Westmark business practices.
+### Research Analyst
+`September 2018 – December 2018`
+__Research & Business Development Center__, Rexburg, Idaho

+- Analyzed and manipulated data using Microsoft Access queries and presented results by developing accurate and clearly understood charts, graphs and tables to enable clients to make precise and informed decisions.
+- Monitored current studies in the field to ensure that target market demographics were represented.

 `September 2027 - April 2028`
 __Good2Go__, Consultant